-11.2.9.5.3 Line Proportioner.
+11.2.8.5.3 Line Proportioner.
 The inspection shall include the following:

-- (2)\Verification that pressure vacuum vent is operating freely - (3) An inspection for external corrosion on foam concentrate storage tanks
+- (1)\ Strainers - (2)\ Verification that pressure vacuum vent is operating freely - (3) An inspection for external corrosion on foam concentrate storage tanks

-11.2.9.5.4 Standard Balanced Pressure Proportioner.
+11.2.8.5.4 Standard Balanced Pressure Proportioner.
 The inspection shall include the following:

-- (2)\Verification that pressure vacuum vent is operating freely - (3) Verification that gauges are in good operating condition - (4) Verification that sensing line valves are open - (5) Verification that power is available to foam liquid pump
+- (1)\ Strainers - (2)\ Verification that pressure vacuum vent is operating freely - (3) Verification that gauges are in good operating condition - (4) Verification that sensing line valves are open - (5) Verification that power is available to foam liquid pump

-11.2.9.5.5 In-Line Balanced Pressure Proportioner.
+11.2.8.5.5 In-Line Balanced Pressure Proportioner.
 The inspection shall include the following:

-- (2)\Verification that pressure vacuum vent is operating freely - (3) Verification that gauges are in good working condition - (4) Verification that sensing line valves at pump unit and individual proportioner stations are open - (5) Verification that power is available to foam liquid pump
+- (1)\ Strainers - (2)\ Verification that pressure vacuum vent is operating freely - (3) Verification that gauges are in good working condition - (4) Verification that sensing line valves at pump unit and individual proportioner stations are open - (5) Verification that power is available to foam liquid pump

-11.2.9.5.6 Orifice Plate Proportioner.
+11.2.8.5.6 Orifice Plate Proportioner.
 The inspection shall include the following:

-- (2)\Verification that pressure vacuum vent is operating freely - (3) Verification that gauges are in good working condition - (4) Verification that power is available to foam liquid pump

-11.2.10 Foam Concentrate Samples.
-Samples shall be submitted in accordance with the manufacturer's recommended sampling procedures.

-11.3\ Operational Tests.
+- (1)\ Strainers - (2)\ Verification that pressure vacuum vent is operating freely - (3) Verification that gauges are in good working condition - (4) Verification that power is available to foam liquid pump - 11.2.9 Foam Concentrate Samples.
+Samples shall be submitted in accordance with the manufacturer's recommended sampling procedures. - 11.3\ Operational Tests.
 Frequency of system tests shall be in accordance with Table 11.1.1.2.

-11.3.1\ Test Preparation.
-Precautions shall be taken to prevent damage to property during the test.

-11.3.1.1 Mechanical waterflow devices, including but not limited to water motor gongs, shall be tested quarterly.

-11.3.1.2 Vane-type and pressure switch-type waterflow devices shall be tested semiannually.

-11.3.1.3 Waterflow Devices.
-Waterflow devices shall be inspected quarterly to verify that they are free of physical damage.

-11.3.2\ Operational Test Performance.

-11.3.2.1 Operational tests shall be conducted to ensure that the foam-water system(s) responds as designed, both automatically and manually.

-11.3.2.2 The test procedures shall simulate anticipated emergency events so the response of the foam-water system(s) can be evaluated.

-11.3.2.3 Where discharge from the system discharge devices would create a hazardous condition or conflict with local requirements, an approved alternate method to achieve full flow conditions shall be permitted.

-11.3.2.4 Response Time.
-Under test conditions, the automatic fire detection systems, when exposed to a test source, shall operate within the requirements of NFPA 72, National Fire Alarm and Signaling Code, for the type of detector provided, and the response time shall be recorded.
+- 11.3.1\ Test Preparation.
+Precautions shall be taken to prevent damage to property during the test. - 11.3.2\ Operational Test Performance. - 11.3.2.1 Operational tests shall be conducted to ensure that the foam-water sprinkler system(s) responds as designed, both automatically and manually. - 11.3.2.2 The test procedures shall simulate anticipated emergency events so the response of the foam-water sprinkler system(s) can be evaluated. - 11.3.2.3 Where discharge from the system discharge devices would create a hazardous condition or conflict with local requirements, an approved alternate method to achieve full flow conditions shall be permitted. - N 11.3.2.4 It shall be permissible to test the full flow discharge from foam-water deluge systems using water only in lieu of foam. - 11.3.2.5 Response Time.
+Under test conditions, the automatic fire detection systems, when exposed to a test source, shall operate within the requirements of NFPA 72 for the type of detector provided, and the response time shall be recorded. - 11.3.2.6 Discharge Time.

-11.3.2.5 Discharge Time.
 The time lapse between operation of detection systems and water delivery time to the protected area shall be recorded for open discharge devices.

-11.3.2.6 Discharge Patterns.
+11.3.2.7 Discharge Patterns.

-11.3.2.6.1 The discharge patterns from all of the open spray devices shall be observed to ensure that patterns are not impeded by plugged discharge devices and to ensure that discharge devices are correctly positioned and that obstructions do not prevent discharge patterns from covering surfaces to be protected.

-11.3.2.6.2 Where obstructions occur, the piping and discharge devices shall be cleaned and the system retested.

-11.3.2.6.3 Discharge devices shall be permitted to be of different orifice sizes and types.
+- 11.3.2.7.1 The discharge patterns from all of the open spray devices shall be observed to ensure that patterns are not impeded by plugged discharge devices and to ensure that discharge devices are correctly positioned and that obstructions do not prevent discharge patterns from covering surfaces to be protected. - 11.3.2.7.2 Where obstructions occur, the piping and discharge devices shall be cleaned and the system retested. - 11.3.2.7.3 Discharge devices shall be permitted to be of different orifice sizes and types.

-11.3.2.7\ Pressure Readings.
+11.3.2.8\ Pressure Readings.